-- (e) Optional bonus: what about the case where Alice and Bob win with probability 1ε ?
-Can you make a quantitative version of the preceding arguments work?
-Essentially you have to do the previous parts keeping track of the Euclidean distance between the LHS and RHS of the vector equations. - 4.
-Non-signalling correlations: The NPA hierarchy gives us a collection of outer approximations to the set C{qc} of quantum commuting correlations.
-A much cruder outer approximation is the set of non-signalling correlations C{ns} .
+- (e) Optional bonus: what about the case where Alice and Bob win with probability $1 \epsilon$ ?
+Can you make a quantitative version of the preceding arguments work? - 4.
+Non-signalling correlations: The NPA hierarchy gives us a collection of outer approximations to the set $C{qc}$ of quantum commuting correlations.
+A much cruder outer approximation is the set of non-signalling correlations $C{ns}$ .
 A correlation p(a, b|x, y) is non-signalling if for every a, x, y, y'